Children with cancer treated in Kyiv hospital basement as fighting continues

 “If we stop [treatment], they will die,” Lesia Lysytsia, an onco-ophthalmologist, told The Washington Post on Tuesday.
 “We cannot stop their treatment.
 They’re at war with cancer every day.”

-Lysytsia said most of her patients and others requiring intensive-care treatment were sheltering underground in the building’s basement, which is safer and quieter and where the children are unable to hear shelling or airstrikes.
+Lysytsia said most of her patients and others requiring intensive care were sheltering underground in the building’s basement, which is safer and quieter and where the children are unable to hear shelling or airstrikes.

 Oncology patients were still getting chemotherapy and radiation therapy, she said, as well as some types of surgery.
 Patients in more serious condition were being transported to other cities or to Poland, and those who could stay home were being urged to do so, with medical consultations taking place over the phone or online, she added.